Beach Clean Up Page

 Have you thrown any of these into the water?

-We do shoreline clean-ups to make our parks and nature habitats look better and to make them safer for wildlife.
-Our shoreline clean-ups also prevent plastic from going into the bay and ocean where it destroys turtles and whales that live in the ocean.
-Our clean-ups serve two purposes, to prevent destruction of nature and to make our parks look better and be more enjoyable to people.
+We do shoreline clean-ups to make our parks look better and be safer for people and wildlife.
+Our shoreline clean-ups also prevent plastic from going into the bay and ocean where it destroys sealife such as turtles and whales.

-Join us in one of our shoreline clean-ups or invite us to yours.
-Click on the CleanUps Above to see an archive of our many shoreline clean-ups held in the parks of Bayonne, NJ.
+Click on the CleanUps Links above to see an archive of our many shoreline clean-ups held in the parks of Bayonne, NJ.

 email me